+The global energy industry is at the heart of many geopolitical, trade, economic and climate change debates, and as a result, the sector is faced with many challenges and opportunities.
 The world is witnessing increasing concerns about climate change; growing debate on economic transformation; market instabilities; technological advancements; demand by growing populations for transparency in business and governance; and the increasing quest for sustainable development.
 In this context, the negative effects of using unclean and unsustainable energy sources, is brought into sharper focus and energy diversification is an important driver for fostering long-term sustainable economic development and green-growth.